 - Operating System: Windows.
 Windows 2008 R2

-By registering in RDM, covered devices are entitled to the following security services:
+By registering in NetReg, covered devices are entitled to the following security services:

-- More frequent scanning -- network vulnerability scans for RDM registered devices occur nightly
+- More frequent scanning -- network vulnerability scans for NetReg registered devices occur nightly

 - A greater range of intrusion detection signatures are reviewed with notifications sent to the security contact

-- Elevated responses to alerts – Information Security and Policy (ISP) staff are alerted immediately and will attempt to reach an administrator as soon as possible
+- Elevated responses to alerts – the Information Security Office (ISO) staff are alerted immediately and will attempt to reach an administrator as soon as possible

 - Longer retention of network data for future analysis if a breach is confirmed -- this can help to confirm if a hacker was able to access the restricted data during the breach incident

-In addition to RDM, ISP refers to a database of IP addresses and associated contact information when it needs to notify contact persons of any security issues regarding a computer under their responsibility.
+In addition to NetReg, ISO refers to a database of IP addresses and associated contact information when it needs to notify contact persons of any security issues regarding a computer under their responsibility.
 To implement this procedure, each department needs to appoint and enter a primary security contact and one or more backup contacts into the Security Contact application.
-(See Updating a Department's Security Contact Email Address) The following guidelines provide additional details on requirements of the Security Contacts registration:
+(See Updating a Department's Security Contact Email Address) The following guidelines provide additional details on the requirements of the Security Contacts registration: